 Focus on what matters most with the “Today” section

-Under the “My Tasks” section of your Asana workspace, you can view your tasks by Today, Upcoming, and Later sections.
+Under the “My Tasks” section of your Asana workspace, you can view your tasks by the Today, Upcoming, and Later sections.

 - Today = Tab + Y